Arafat245/agentic_ai/project/report.md

 Social interaction is an important sign of well-being.
 Regular positive contact can improve mood and make daily life feel more meaningful.
 In contrast, withdrawal and avoidance often appear alongside anxiety and depression.
 If a smartwatch could detect when someone is interacting with others, it could support context-aware systems that respond in real time.
 It could log patterns, prompt reflection, or deliver light-touch support.
 This is also useful in clinical research.
 Passive measures of social engagement are already used as digital phenotypes in studies of depression, post-traumatic stress, and early dementia.
 A wrist-based detector that works without a microphone would be easier to deploy and easier for participants to accept.

 Most earlier work on this task relies on audio.
-SocialPulse (Ahmed et al., 2026), for example, reports about 90% balanced accuracy by detecting the watch wearer's foreground speech from 15-second audio windows.
+SocialPulse (Ahmed et al., 2026), which is the most recent work (to our best knowledge) on predicting interaction through a smartwatch, for example, reports about 90% balanced accuracy by detecting the watch wearer's foreground speech from 15-second audio windows.
 Audio, however, is the most privacy-sensitive signal on the device.
 Audio models also use more compute than other watch sensors.
 Many users are likely to opt out of microphone access, which limits who can benefit from the system.
 That raises a practical question: how much social-interaction signal remains if we remove the microphone and keep only lower-cost, more privacy-friendly sensors?

+This question is further motivated by the performance of prior non-acoustic models.
+In Ahmed et al. (2026), all non-acoustic multimodal combinations achieved recall/sensitivity below 15%, meaning that the models detected fewer than one in five social-interaction windows.
+Such low sensitivity is insufficient for practical real-time systems and raises an important methodological question: can non-acoustic interaction detection be substantially improved?

 This project tests that question.
 We use only accelerometer, PPG, and ambient light data, and we use only the first 16 seconds of each 90-second window.
 We compare conventional machine learning, deep learning, large language models, and an agentic ReAct pipeline on the same task.
 The 16-second limit matches the latency needs of an always-on system that should react during or near a conversation, not long after it ends.